menandmice/micetro_docs/guides/implementation-guide/central_ha.rst

 ``systemctl restart mmcentral``

-Login to the Management Console and verify that the current server is running with state "Active" in the :menuselection:`Tools --> Manage high availability` panel.
+Login to the Management Console and verify that the current server is running with state "Active" in the :guilabel:`Tools --> Manage high availability` panel.
 Click the *Add* button, and add a second server that’ll act as a high availability failover for the Central cluster.
 Same as previously, a unique name (e.g. "central2") is required.
 Set priority to **20**, and click OK.

 On the just added secondary server, install the Men&Mice Central application.
 If it’s already installed, make sure it’s stopped by using (as root):